realbigplugins/client-dash/readme.txt

 == Changelog ==

 = 1.6.0 =
-* Added adminmenu customizing functionality under Settings -> Menus.
+* Added admin menu customizing functionality under Settings -> Menus.
 * Revised widgets area to properly use the WP Widget API.
-* Made core much more extensible.
+* Made Client Dash core much more extensible for developers.
 * Created Widgets, Menus, and Settings API for Client Dash.
 * Other bug fixes and improvements.